find a song tunecaster

 At the very beginning of the 1970s, The Jackson 5 brothers broke through with four number one songs in a row.
 The group quickly brought its popular mix of funk, soul, and dance to Christmas songs including the Nat King Cole classic The Christmas Song.

-Carpenters Christmas Portrait Although brother and sister act Carpenters burst onto the popular music scene back in 1970, Carpenters did not make its long-awaited Christmas songs album Christmas Portrait until 1978.
-This album produced the instant classic Merry Christmas, Darling, and many traditional songs, including the medley Winter Wonderland/Silver Bells/White Christmas.
+Although brother and sister act Carpenters burst onto the popular music scene back in 1970, Carpenters did not make its long-awaited Christmas songs album Christmas Portrait until 1978.
+This album included the already classic Merry Christmas, Darling, and many traditional songs, including the medley Winter Wonderland/Silver Bells/White Christmas.

 Christmas Songs Of The 1980s First Half (1980-1984)